Skip to content

 • Data quality and duplicate control

-Senior architecture coverage for brittle automation, unclear system boundaries, data model drift, and release planning that needs firmer rules.
+Brittle automation, unclear system boundaries, data model drift, roadmap decisions, business analysis, and release planning that needs firmer rules.

 • Automation and data model decisions